hussein343455/DCGAN-implementation/README.md

--as shown in the gif is the training process we can see how the Generator is learning to create similar images
+-as shown in the gif is the training process we can see how the Generator is learning to create similar images DCGAN .ipynb : DCGAN building and training code disc.pt : discriminator model gen.pt : generator model
 ## Training:
 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/57813196/110002610-9f504800-7d26-11eb-9b7f-c37e849b32ab.gif)

 # Morphing generated images into Zero's
 -first i created a classifier using the MNIST dataset ,which classify images into (zero's ,other).

+build_zeror_classifier.ipynb : the classifier code used to update the noise vector digit_morphing.ipynb :digit morphing code used to create the gif
 steps:
 1. generate images using the DCGAN generator
 2. get the classifier predictions on the generated images